 After sewing each piece to the project, you’re done!

-Below you’ll find all my favorite free applique patterns.
+Below you’ll find more of my free applique patterns.
 Enjoy!

 Disclosure: some of my posts contain affiliate links.
 If you purchase something through one of those links I may receive a small commission, so thank you for supporting SewCanShe when you shop!
 All of the opinions are my own and I only suggest products that I actually use. 🙂